MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 The CMake support in Visual Studio requires server mode support introduced in CMake 3.8.
 For a Microsoft-provided CMake variant, download the latest prebuilt binaries at [https://github.com/Microsoft/CMake/releases](https://github.com/Microsoft/CMake/releases).

 The binaries are installed in `~/.vs/cmake`.
 After deploying the binaries, your project automatically regenerates.
 If the CMake specified by the `cmakeExecutable` field in *CMakeSettings.json* is invalid (it doesn't exist or is an unsupported version), and the prebuilt binaries are present, Visual Studio ignores `cmakeExecutable` and uses the prebuilt binaries.

+Visual Studio 2017 can't create a CMake project from scratch, but you can open a folder that contains an existing CMake project, as described in the next section.
 ::: moniker-end

 ::: moniker range=">=vs-2019"